ansible/awx/awx/api/templates/api/api_v1_root_view.md

-Version 1 of the AWX REST API.
+Version 1 of the Ansible Tower REST API.

 Make a GET request to this resource to obtain a list of all child resources available via the API.